Nani509167/Plan-My-Study-/README.md

 That's all about it, now you know how to use StudyWise and there are no limits to how much you can accomplish and be successful!

-Please don't hesitate to email botemail597@gmail.com for any questions/feedback/help that you may have!

-Peace,

-Numan Yavuz Tepe

-2022